5 steps to put on your critical to-do list

 TIP: Pilot the SKAdNetwork before ATT enforcement

 Implement Kochava SKAdNetwork support and run your first pilot campaigns on the SKAdNetwork before ATT enforcement commences.
-Doing so means you can run Kochava’s real-time, row-level deterministic and probabilistic attribution in parallel to SKAdNetwork.
-The ability to compare SKAdNetwork attribution data with your real-time, row-level deterministic and probabilistic attribution data within Kochava will offer valuable insights that should help you form your attribution model and performance baselines to expect going forward.
+Doing so means you can run Kochava’s real-time attribution in parallel to SKAdNetwork.
+The ability to compare SKAdNetwork attribution data with your real-time attribution data within Kochava will offer valuable insights that should help you form your attribution model and performance baselines to expect going forward.

 Are you concerned your current MMP doesn’t have you covered?

 If you work with another mobile measurement partner (MMP) and are unsure of their SKAdNetwork readiness, reach out to us today for a consultation and free demo of our solutions.
 You can integrate Kochava as your back-up plan to make sure you’re covered when ATT enforcement kicks in.

 3. Establish an IDFA alternative for marketing operations